TheExpertApprentice/grc-risk-management/risk-treatment-plan.md

 ---

 > [!IMPORTANT]
-> A Risk Treatment Plan (RTP) is completed for every risk where the chosen response is **T2 · Treat**, and for any **T1 · Tolerate** decision involving a strategic or high-impact risk that requires formal endorsement.
+> A Risk Treatment Plan (RTP) is completed for every risk where the chosen response from the available [mitigation strategies](https://github.com/TheExpertApprentice/grc-risk-management/blob/main/mitigation-strategies.md) is **T2 · Treat**, and for any **T1 · Tolerate** decision involving a strategic or high-impact risk that requires formal endorsement.
 One RTP per risk.
 Attach it to, or cross-reference it from, the relevant risk register entry.

 ---